bitgn/bitgn.github.io/pac/06_hubs_program_guide.md

-# Hubs Program Guide (Host a BitGN PAC Hub)
+# Host a BitGN PAC Hub (Hubs Program Guide)
 **BitGN Agent Challenge: Personal & Trustworthy** (BitGN PAC)
 **Audience:** community organizers, local partners
 **Version:** 1.0
 **Last updated:** 20 Feb 2026 (Vienna time)

 ## What a hub is
+A hub is a local, in-person meetup for people participating in the BitGN PAC competition.
+Everyone still competes in the same global event and submits to the same leaderboard.
+The hub just gives people in your city a place to build together.
+Local hub leaderboards are also available.

-A hub is a local in-person gathering synchronized with the global BitGN PAC event.
-Vienna is listed as the top “HQ hub” by default because the organizer is based in Vienna, but hubs can exist worldwide.
+Vienna is listed as the “HQ hub” simply because the organizer is based there.
+Hubs can happen anywhere.

 ## What BitGN provides to hubs
-- in-platform proposal flow from `/me` and city interests
-- hub management pages: `/me/hubs/new` and `/me/hubs`
-- approval-gated hub listing on the BitGN platform
+- a public hub listing on the BitGN website (approval-based: only approved hubs are shown)
-- revisioned listings (approved listing remains public while edits are pending)
+- a hub page you can manage and update
-- hub code/QR for on-site check-in attribution
+- a hub check-in code / QR for on-site attribution (assigned closer to competition day)
-- local leaderboard view
+- a local leaderboard view (available on competition day, global + your hub), based on check-ins

 ## What hubs must provide
 - venue and capacity